ph4nt0m-py/SSRF-LAB/README.md

 # SSRF-LAB
 Server Side Request Forgery Lab written in PHP, Individuals can practice exploiting SSRF vulnerabilities in a controlled environment.
-This may involve making requests to internal services, databases, or other resources that the server has access to.
+This may involve making requests to internal services, files, different protocols, or other resources that the server has access to.

 # Usage/Deployment - Linux
 1. Install PHP - sudo apt-get install php